rezzSalmani/investing-services/README.md

 <h3 align="center">Investment Web Application</h3>

   <p align="center">
-  super simple react investing web application with focus on styling and dynamic structure component, the project doesn't have any significant functionality, it just shows some services.
+  super simple react investing web application with focus on styling and dynamic routes and structure component, the project doesn't have any significant functionality, it just shows some services.
     <br />
     <br />
     <br />
-    <a href="https://github.com/rezzSalmani/investing-services">View Demo</a>
+    <a href="https://investing-services-br63151v9-reza-salmanis-projects.vercel.app/">View Demo</a>
     ·
     <a href="https://github.com/rezzSalmani/investing-services/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
     ·